 What makes otitis externa different from other forms of ear infections is that it typically affects the outer ear canal which is responsible for carrying sound outside the body directly to the eardrum.
 Otitis externa can occur in mild and chronic forms.
 It can last for a few short days or for a long period of time.
 It all depends on the individual.

 schedule an appointment today for swimmer's Ear evaluation and Treatment in Houston, TX

 Schedule an appointment today to be treated for swimmer's ear at any one of our 10 convenient locations throughout Houston.

 As previously discussed, otitis externa involves the infection of the skin in the ear canal.
 The ear canal is a warm and narrow tunnel which makes for the perfect place for germs to harbor if given the chance.
 Here are some of the most common causes of this type of ear infection:

 Exposure to Moisture

-Although, otitis externa has been referred to “swimmers ear” it doesn’t just occur in children and adults who spend a lot of time in swimming pools.
-In fact, moisture from showers, bath, and other wet environments can be a major contributing factor.
-Acute otitis externa results from common fungi and bacteria such as; Streptococcus, Pseudomonas and staphylococcus that can sometimes exist in moist environments.
-Exposure to bacteria that is present in hot tubs, swimming pools or generally in unclean water can cause otitis externa.
+Although otitis externa has been referred to as “swimmers ear” it doesn’t just occur in children and adults who spend a lot of time in swimming pools.
+Moisture from showers, bath, and other wet environments can be a major contributing factor.
+Acute otitis externa results from common fungi and bacteria such as; Streptococcus, Pseudomonas, and staphylococcus that can sometimes exist in moist environments.
+Exposure to bacteria that is present in hot tubs, swimming pools, or generally in unclean water can cause otitis externa.